top of page

 ENGINE ROOM

-Follow the directions in the green speech bubble to be guided from station to station.
+Follow the directions in the green speech bubble to be guided to each station.

-Press the "PIN DROP" to view the station's location on the ship.
+Press the "Pin Drop" to learn about a station's location aboard the ship.

 53